 Overall, we rate the Peoria Journal Star Least Biased based on low biased news reporting and a reasonably balanced editorial page.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH Country: USA World Press Freedom Rank: USA 45/180

 Founded in 1855, the Peoria Journal Star is a daily newspaper for Peoria, Illinois, and the surrounding area.
 The current editor is Dennis Anderson.

 Editorially, the Journal Star is known for having a Libertarian lean.
 For example, in 1980 they endorsed Libertarian Presidential Candidate Ed Clark.
 However, most recently they have been endorsing Democratic Presidential candidates such as Hillary Clinton in 2016 and Barack Obama in 2008.
 A review of editorials demonstrates more slightly favoring Libertarian perspectives such as this Editorial: Can we trust ‘Fair Tax’ if we don’t have Fair Maps?
-In general, news is reported factually with a slight right leaning bias editorially, however all perspectives are present and therefore earn a least biased rating.
+In general, the news is reported factually with a slight right-leaning bias editorially, however, all perspectives are present and therefore earn a least biased rating.

 Failed Fact Checks

 None to date

 Overall, we rate the Peoria Journal Star Least Biased based on low biased news reporting and a reasonably balanced editorial page.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 4/8/2020)